torch2424/es6-node-playground/README.md

 # js-playground
-a gitignored javascript (react/ES6) playground for testing node modules, and random ideas
+a gitignored javascript (react/ES6) playground for testing node modules, and random ideas.
+Also has support for sass

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).